 Focus and Scope

-The Journal of Civic Information is an open-access, interdisciplinary journal that publishes peer-reviewed research related to the field of accessibility of public information.
+The Journal of Civic Information is an open-access, interdisciplinary journal that publishes double-blind peer-reviewed research related to the field of accessibility of public information.
 We welcome submissions from both scholars and practitioners from all disciplines that involve managing information for public use.

 Proposals may encompass any research methodological approach (legal, survey, experimental, content analysis, etc.), and should provide insights of practical value for those who work day-to-day in access to government information.
 Topics may include issues regarding access to public records and meetings, court transparency, access to public employees and elected officials, open data and technology, and other related matters.